carmichaeljr/CUtils/README.md

 * The file class needs some major work.
 It works as it is, but barely
 * Look into using templates to define classes.
 [This link](https://stackoverflow.com/questions/10950828/simulation-of-templates-in-c-for-a-queue-data-type) may be usefull
 * The GenericDictionary class allows the addition of multiple keys with the same value
+* Add copyBetween methods to GenericTree and XMLFile